MrBrezina/mrbrezina.com/README.md

 ## Lectures

+- *Elements of multi-script typography: the wayfinding edition.* At: The Department of Typography and Graphic Communication, The University of Reading, Reading, 2024.
 - *Písmo jako základ vizuálního stylu.* (In Czech.)
 At: [Brno Bold](https://brnobold.cz/program), Brno, 2022.
 - Dyson, Mary & Březina, David. *Questioning the obvious: different ways of seeing.* At: [ICTVC 8](https://ictvc.org/2022/en/), Thessaloniki, 2022.
 - *Hyperglot – a database and tools for discovering language support in fonts.* At: [ICTVC 8](https://ictvc.org/2022/en/), Thessaloniki, 2022.